immcantation/enchantr/README.md

 1. Provides additional quality control and reporting functions for other R packages in the Immcantation framework.
 2. Provides parametrized `.Rmd` reports for standard analysis.
+3. Is part of the magic behind [nf-co.re/airrflow](https://nf-co.re/airrflow), a start-to-finish Nextflow pipeline to analyze AIRR-seq data.

 Contact